Show Boat (1929 film): Cast and crew

+Music

+The film featured a theme song entitled "Love Sings A Song In My Heart" by Joseph Cherniavsky (music) and Clarence J. Marks (words).
+This song is heard on numerous occasions on the soundtrack as it served as the theme music for the sequences dealing with love.

 Sound adaptation

 These were the years in which film studios were making a transition from silent films to sound films and this version of Show Boat was made as a silent film.
 The studio panicked when they realized that audiences might be expecting a sound version of Show Boat because sound films had become so popular, and the film was temporarily withheld from release.

 Subsequently, several scenes were then reshot to include about 30 minutes of dialogue and singing.
 At first, the songs recorded for the film had nothing to do with the Broadway score.
 However, Universal began to fear that audiences might instead be expecting, rather than just the Ferber novel, a film version of the stage musical, which had become a smash hit and was still playing on Broadway at the same time that the 1929 film premiered.
-So, a two-reel sound prologue, featuring original Broadway cast members Helen Morgan (Julie), Jules Bledsoe (Joe), Tess Gardella (Queenie) and the Jubilee Singers singing five songs from the show, was added, and the movie was released both as a part-talkie and as a silent film without the prologue.
+So, a two-reel sound prologue, featuring original Broadway cast members Helen Morgan (Julie), Jules Bledsoe (Joe), Tess Gardella (Queenie) and the Jubilee Singers singing five songs from the show, was added, and the movie was released both as a part-talkie at a time when most films being released were all-talking.